RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 On your end, your success in the course depends on three things:

 1. **Active engagement during class time**.
-All the available research on learning says that the best way to learn is to be an active participant in the process.
+The best way to learn is to be an active participant in the process.
 Students who approach the class with a passive mindset typically struggle, and often fail.
-Those who approach it with an active mindset, on the other hand, often surprise themselves with how much and how well they learn.
+But those who approach it with an active mindset, on the other hand, often surprise themselves with how much and how well they learn.
 Make it a priority not to just attend and take notes, but *get involved*.
 2. **Asking questions**.
 The material in MTH 302 can be challenging, and it is 100% certain you will be lost, confused, and/or stuck at times. **This is not a defect -- it means you're doing the course right.** When it happens, don't wait for things to make sense on their own: *Ask questions* of me and your classmates and take action to make sense of the material.
 3. **Good management of time, tasks, and information.** Understanding the material won't help you if you procrastinate, skip reading announcements, or don't use a calendar.
 All course information will be clearly laid out for you, but it's up to you to import that information into your own lives and act on it.